-- ?
-What happens when a penalty shot is awarded for a double minor penalty for checking from behind? - A The player goes to the penalty bench.
+Q What happens when a penalty shot is awarded for a double minor penalty for checking from behind?

+The player goes to the penalty bench.
 Both penalties are recorded but only one is displayed on the game clock.

-b) If no goal is scored the minor is served.
+- a) If the player scores the minor on the game clock is cancelled. - b) If no goal is scored the minor is served.